katieljones/bookmark-manager/README.md

 As a user,
 So that I can remove any bookmarks I no longer need,
 I would like to be able to delete a bookmark.

+As a user,
+So that I can update a bookmark,
+I would like to be able to edit a bookmark.
 ```

 ## Installation